Great British real ales bottle conditioned in pint bottles.

 Brewers of lovely Beer!

 Our story begins on a golf course!
 With three friends who had all taken early retirement, soon realised whiling away their hours on the green just wasn’t quite enough for them.
 Ken, Bob and Nick who were all keen home brewers and had already perfected their homebrew recipes, thought it was about time to scale it up and fill their days with their love of beer.
 In 2006 a premises was found on the edge of Nottingham city centre and Magpie Brewery was born.
-With the addition of Kens son Gavin in 2010, production has steadily increased, and now on our modest 6 brewery barrel plant we produce a whopping 299,520 pints of carefully crafted real ale every year!
+With the addition of Kens son Gavin in 2010, production has steadily increased, and in 2017 our modest 6 brewery barrel plant was upgraded, so we can now produce up to 20 barrels per brew.

 Another Nick has now joined the brew team and showed so much talent we let him loose as our experimental brewer which has led to most of the new craft keg range recipes!

-The heart and soul of our beer comes from our love of the craft and passion for using only the finest British ingredients, no short cuts, no compromise and that’s why from our first brew to today we have only ever used British Hops and Malts in all of our beers.
+The heart and soul of our beer comes from our love of the craft and passion for using the finest British ingredients, no short cuts, no compromise .

 It’s not easy being green!